Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

 * [How many Zettelkästen should I have?](/posts/how-many-zettelkasten/) The answer is, most likely, only one for the duration of your life.
 But there are exceptions to this rule.
 * [Don't use categories.](/posts/no-categories/) Use tags instead.
 * "What should my first note be?" -- [it doesn't matter.](/posts/your-first-note/) Just get started.
-* [Set links between notes.](/posts/search-alone-is-not-enough) Search alone is not enough.
+* [Set links between notes.](/posts/search-alone-is-not-enough) Full-text search on its own provides not enough information.
+Connections will do, especially in the long run.
 * ["When should I start a new note?"](/posts/when-start-new-note/)
+    * Also read ["Trust the process"](/posts/trust-the-process-nickmilo22/), an essay.
 * You have to [interpret your sources](/posts/dont-rely-on-source-have-faith-in-yourself/) and then rely on your own thoughts henceforth to get the maximum benefit.
 Collecting information does not increase your knowledge.
 * [Use outlines](/posts/how-i-use-outlines-to-write-any-text/) to start with the first draft of your writing project.
 * Then [ease into writing](/posts/ease-into-writing/) by adding Zettel notes to the outline, pasting their contents in.